SumaKori93/LSTM_encoder_decoder/Readme.md

 ### How to run the script

-> Once the encoder_decoder.ipynb is opened, please click on "open
+> Please open the encoder_decoder.ipynb file, then click on "open in Colab".
+Then you can execute each block of the code in Google Colab.